Italian nuclear weapons program: Multilateral Force

 In the meantime, Italy explored working develop a European nuclear force within the NATO, the Multilateral Force (MLF).
 MLF was a concept promoted by the United States to place all NATO nuclear weapons not operated by their own services under joint control by American and European forces, with a dual-key arrangement.
 For the United States, the MLF was an attempt to balance the desire of other members of NATO to play a role in nuclear deterrence with their interest in bringing existing and potential Western nuclear arsenals under the umbrella of a more cohesive NATO alliance.

 The program built on previous discussions between European nations on a collaborative nuclear program.
 Italy, France and Germany had worked on a joint nuclear deterrent, but these were curtailed in 1958 by Charles de Gaulle's desire for an independent French deterrent.
 The MLF was pursued by the Kennedy and Johnson administrations, and formed a fundamental part of the Nassau Agreement between the United States and the United Kingdom, and the attempted accession of the United Kingdom to the European Economic Community (EEC) in 1961.

 Under the MLF, the United States proposed that various NATO countries operate the UGM-27 Polaris IRBM on seaborne platforms, both nuclear submarines and surface ships.
 The Italian Navy proposed a nuclear powered submarine and a conversion of a cruiser.
 Announced in July 1959, the program paralleled similar work in the US.
 The Navy took the light cruiser Giuseppe Garibaldi out of service and rebuilt the ship between 1957 and 1961 as a guided missile cruiser with launchers for four Polaris missiles.
 The successful test of the missiles took place in September 1962.
 Shortly afterwards, in December 1962, Italian Minister of Defence Giulio Andreotti officially asked the United States for assistance in developing nuclear propulsion for its fleet.

 The Italian government saw the growth of the movement to halt the proliferation of nuclear weapons as a major challenge to its nuclear program.
 At the Eighteen Nation Committee on Disarmament, the Italian government argued that multilateral activity like the MLF was excluded from any agreement on non-proliferation, but found that the Soviet Union required that MLF be terminated as part of their negotiations on the Non-Proliferation Treaty, and the United States all but killed the agreement on 17 December 1964 with National Security Action Memorandum No. 322.

-Italy's indigenous program
+Italy's domestic program

 With the failure of its multilateral efforts, Italy looked again at creating an independent deterrent.
 Italy had experience with nuclear technology, with a well developed nuclear power industry with BWR, Magnox, and PWR technologies, as well as the 5MW RTS-1 'Galileo Galilei' test reactor at CAMEN (Centro Applicazioni Militari Energia Nucleare, Center for Military Applications of Nuclear Energy).
 It also had a large number of nuclear capable aircraft, including the Lockheed F-104 Starfighter, and was developing the Panavia Tornado with nuclear strike in mind.